 - Select (or edit/create) a notification email template

 If you want to limit email notification to only failed activities, check the only on failure checkbox.

-- Select one or more tasks (activities) to run – move them to the right column
+- Select one or more tasks (activities) to include

-- Click generate URL to generate an URL for running the currently selected activities.
-The installation checksum (see System Information) will be added to the token parameter.
+- Click generate URL.
+The installation checksum will be added to the token parameter.

 Editing & modifying an activity